Friday, 7 September 2018

 A Momentous Meeting

-I was sitting quietly under an oak tree, watching the shadows of hawks and planes on the field, when this lovely visitor stopped to look me in the eye.
-I have never seen the deer so close.
+I was sitting quietly under an oak tree, watching the shadows of hawks and planes dance across the field, when a lovely visitor stopped and looked me in the eye.
+I had never seen a deer so close before.
 She was completely unperturbed by my presence.
-The meeting felt momentous.
+The encounter felt momentous.

-The following night I dreamed I saw my future self.
-I was lost, and she stepped out of a gold door to meet me.
-I am comforted by this vision.
-Reassured the woman I will become towards the end of my life is looking out for me, willing me into being.
+The following night, I dreamed of seeing my future self.
+I was lost, and she stepped out of a golden door to meet me.
+This vision brought me comfort, reassuring me that the woman I will become at the end of my life is watching over me, willing me into being.

 Coincidentally, this is the same location the falcon, Ruby, visited whilst I was exploring the footsteps of my childhood in A Child's Rumour.